 Over the years with the help of our volunteers The Saltisford Canal Centre has been transformed from a site of dereliction into tranquil moorings, set in a landscape of gardens and orchards.

 The arm is home to a number of residential narrowboats, and also provides permanent, winter and visitor moorings within a 10 minute walk of the heart of Warwick.

-At Saltisford we have a visitor centre and shop, a day-hire boat Saltie II, a superb meeting room for hire, The Cedar Room, a sensory garden and a contemplation area where you can sit, relax and enjoy the views and wildlife.
+At Saltisford we have a visitor centre and shop, a day-hire boat Saltie II, a superb meeting room for hire, The Cedar Room and a contemplation area where you can sit, relax and enjoy the views and wildlife.
 We hope you will visit us and use and enjoy them, and you will certainly receive a warm welcome from our staff and residents, whether you are just mooring overnight, visiting on foot or staying longer.

 Please explore our website; for more information on who we are, what we do, and what you can enjoy on your visit!